CSE498/cse498.github.io/projects.md

 **Items 1 through 3** are the same as the first review round (see above!), but this time we will have higher expectations.
 If you do not find any issue with a particular topic area, you should comment in your writeup about what you believe the developers did particularly well with their code.

 For **Item 4**, you should comment on how well the developers incorporated some of the more advanced course topics into their code.
-While not ever advanced topic needs to be represented, at least two (done very well) or three newer techniques should be there.
+While not every advanced topic needs to be represented, at least two (done very well) or three newer techniques should be there.

 For **Item 5**, you should identify ways that the code under review could be better optimized or be made more flexible (ideally without being made too much more complex).